 Chadwick now repeated the Joliot-Curie’s experiment and found the protons behaved exactly as they ought to if they had been hit by electrically neutral particles with a mass similar to the proton.
 Chadwick had discovered the neutron.

-Within two weeks he had written to the prestigious science journal Nature to announce the Possible Existence of a Neutron.
-This discovery brought Chadwick the Nobel Prize in Physics in 1935.
+Quickly he notified the prestigious science journal Nature of the Possible Existence of a Neutron.
+The discovery brought Chadwick the Nobel Prize in Physics in 1935.

 Making the First Artificial Radioactive Elements